 We developed a permanent anti-fog technology in 1993 and named it Vapor Shield.
 Unlike other temporary fog proof coatings on the market, it’s infused into the lenses during the manufacturing process.
 The result is a permanent solution for stopping the buildup of fog-causing water vapor on the surface of the lenses.

 If you work in environments with continually-changing light, glasses with photochromic lenses may be your new best friend.
-Our photochromic lenses transition from 22% light transmittance when in bright, outdoor conditions to 87% when in dark environments.
+Our photochromic lenses transition from 22% light transmission when in bright, outdoor conditions to 87% when in dark environments.
 Whether on the weekday or the weekend, our photochromic-equipped sunglasses work double time.

 What is a G-15 lens?
 The “G” indicates a green tint.
 The “15” denotes the amount of visible light transmittance allowed through the lens.
 So, a G-15 lens is a green-tinted lens that blocks 85% of light.
 While G-15 was originally developed for pilots during World War II, the high contrast range of view they deliver, especially against the backdrop of a blue sky, performs from the shooting range to the sunny jobsite.